klaimir/angular-essentials/NOTES.md

 This is similar to slot in VueJs.
 You can project HTML code inside another component, or in other words, you can distribute content by composition from outside the component itself.

+## Understanding the Component Lifecycle

+View the Component Lifecycle pdf.